-1. Best shoes: Mavic Allroad road/gravel bike shoes
+1. Best gravel shoes: Mavic Allroad bike shoes

-2. Best headlight and tail light: Light & Motion VIS 500 and Vya Smart Light Commuter combo
+2. Best bike headlight and tail light: NiteRider Lumina Micro 900 and Sabre 110 combo

 Even though this combo is billed as commuter-friendly, it’s also great for those early morning or post-sunset miles on gravel roads and trails.
 Both recharge easily and last for hours.
 The headlight has two levels of brightness, and both fully illuminate your area of vision.
 So, instead of one small spotlight in front of you, this light allows you to really see it all.